 \subsection{Training: Multi-Scale Deeply-Supervised Segmentation}

 We start with describing the segmentation stage.
-The tumor region in a pancreas, as shown in Figure~\ref{Fig:Problem}, can vary in scale, appearance and geometric properties.
+The tumor region in a pancreas, as shown in Fig.~\ref{Fig:Problem}, can vary in scale, appearance and geometric properties.
 In particular, the largest tumor in our dataset occupies over one million voxels, but the smallest one has only thousands.
 This motivates us to train multi-scale networks to deal with such a large variation in scale.

 In practice, we train three networks, taking input volumes of $64^3$, $32^3$ and $16^3$ voxels, respectively.
-Each segmentation network follows an encoder-decoder flowchart shown in Figure~\ref{Fig:Structure}.
+Each segmentation network follows an encoder-decoder flowchart shown in Fig.~\ref{Fig:Structure}.
 It has a series of convolutional layers to learn 3D patterns from training data.
 Down-sampling and up-sampling are implemented by max pooling and deconvolutional layers, respectively.
-Following~\cite{zhu2017a}, we introduce deep supervision in the training process, which is implemented by adding several auxiliary losses to intermediate layers.
-Deep supervision is considered as a way of incorporating multi-stage visual cues~\cite{xie2015holistically}, which constrains intermediate layers and improves the stability of training deep networks.
+Following~\cite{zhu2018a}, we introduce deep supervision in the training process, which is implemented by adding several auxiliary losses to intermediate layers, which delivers better performance for the normal and cystic pancreas segmentation in~\cite{zhu2018a}.
+Deep supervision is considered as a way of incorporating multi-stage visual cues, which constrains intermediate layers and improves the stability of training deep networks.
 Multi-scale segmentation is complementary to deep supervision, which aims at capturing visual patterns of various scales.
-As can be seen in experiments, multi-scale segmentation can take advantage of different scales, {\em i.e.}, a large network produces a higher specificity, and a small network enjoys a higher sensitivity.
+As can be seen in experiments, multi-scale segmentation can take advantage of different scales, {\em i.e.}, a large network produces a high specificity, and a small network gives a high sensitivity.

 The training process starts with sampling patches of a specified size.
 Since the pancreas and the tumor only occupy a small fraction of the entire volume, a random sampling strategy may lead to that only few patches contain pancreas or tumor voxels, and thus the segmentation models are biased towards the background class.
 To deal with the issue, we sample lots of foreground patches for training the $32^3$ and $16^3$ networks.
 We first compute the region-of-interest (ROI) by padding a $32$-voxel margin around the minimal 3D bounding box covering the entire pancreas.
 Within it, we categorize the randomly sampled patches into three types ({\em i.e.}, {\em background}, {\em tumor} and {\em pancreas}) according to the fraction of pancreas and tumor voxels, and make the numbers of training patches of these types o be approximately the same.
 Data augmentation is performed by randomly flipping patches and rotating by $90^\circ$, $180^\circ$ and $270^\circ$ over three axes.